Epic High School - South (27Q314)

 Teachers with more than 3 years of experience: 63%

-Academic Highlights: Language Courses, Honors, National Honor Society, and NYADI (New York Automotive and Diesel Institute), Politics 103 - Dual Enrollment (H.S. and College Credits) Computer Certification Programs, NYADI - The College of Transportation Technology) Advanced Placement (AP) Courses, College Now through CUNY York College
+Academic Highlights: Politics 103 - Dual Enrollment (H.S. and College Credits) Computer Certification Programs, College Now through CUNY York College, Language Courses Available, Advanced Placement Courses Available

-Other Features: College Trips, Community Service Expected, Dress Code, Extended Day, Online Grading System, Orientation, Program(s) with 3+ SWD Applicants Per Seat, Saturday Programs, Student Parent Orientation, Summer Bridge, Summer Orientation
+Other Features: College Trips, Community Service Expected, Dress Code, Extended Day, Online Grading System, Orientation, Paid Internships, Saturday Programs, Student Parent Orientation, Summer Bridge, Summer Orientation

 School Features: